pier-bezuhoff/clonium/README.md

 Victory: capture all checkers.

 # Strength of bots
+Bots are much tougher than in Android Clonium.
 I can win _holes2_ and _clip2_ on rather small boards, the larger the harder, lose to _holes3_ and _clips3_.
 In general, _holesN_ is stronger than _clipsN_.